techengineer3d/ReShade/README.md

 After discovering reshade, the "shade anywhere" program, I tried using the existing reshade shaders to improve the overall video quality and cinematic viewing experience of my movie collection.

-I had a great time making different shading presets, and could not believe the vast improvements that post-fx could bring to film.
+I had a great time making different shading presets, and could not believe the vast improvements that could be achieved with reshade post-fx.

 It was like watching a completely new film in some cases.